 Pregnant employees have a right to paid time off for antenatal care appointments.
-These appointments should be made where ever possible at either the start or end of the working day or when less distribution is caused to the service.
+These appointments should be made where ever possible at either the start or end of the working day or when less disruption is caused to the service.
 Paid time off for parent classes or similar is only granted when these courses are prescribed by a medical practitioner.

-Employees using the Flexi-time Scheme, whose appointments are scheduled during normal working hours, are entitled to a credit up to the normal daily working hours (7 hours and 24 minutes).
+Employees using the Flexi-time Scheme, whose appointments are scheduled during normal working hours, are entitled to a credit up to their normal standard hours.